ifowl/Producer-Consumer/README.md

 # Producer-Consumer
-OS Programming Assignment #1 - Documentation is provided via comments within code
+OS Programming Assignment #1 - Documentation is provided via comments within code This program aims to display the power of shared memory while solving the Producer Consumer problem using multiprocess synchronization.
+See instructions below for compilation and execution.

 ##### Step 1:
+Clone repository:
+> git clone git@github.com:ifowl/Producer-Consumer.git

+##### Step 2:
 Compile code by using:
 > g++ producer.cpp -pthread -lrt -o producer
 >